 A patient wearing nothing but shorts screams in his bare cell.
 A doctor interviews an inmate who raped an 11-year-old girl.
 Corrections officers order patients to strip naked.

 Wiseman interspersed scenes of the doctor force feeding the patient with scenes of the patient’s corpse being embalmed.
 “He was treated better in death than in life,” Wiseman said.

 Impact of Titicut Follies

 There is an old man named Jim who is constantly taunted by the guards, whose uniforms are disturbingly similar to a policeman’s.
 While he is being shaved with fast, painful strokes by the barber, the guards needle him: “Why’s your room so filthy, Jim?
 What’s that you said, Jim?”
 They are bullies who have their victim pinned and helpless.

 It appears that the inmates are deprived of clothing much of the time because that is cheaper and makes security easier.

 (Read Ebert’s whole review of Titicut Follies here.)

 Titicut Follies won awards at European film festivals before it was scheduled to premiere at the New York Film Festival.
-But the Massachusetts Superior Court banned the film on the grounds that it violated patients’ privacy.
+But the administration of Gov. John Volpe sought an injunction preventing its release.
+The Massachusetts Superior Court banned the film on the grounds that it violated patients’ privacy.

 No court has banned any other American film for reasons other than obscenity or national security.

 On Sept.
 4, 1992, PBS aired Titicut Follies.